quidmonkey/namespacejs/README.md

 This creates a namespace branch 5 layers deep, and all 4 intermediary namespaces (I, Am, An and Arbitrary) will be created as empty objects.

 If you accidentally give two modules the same namespace, NamespaceJS will kindly inform you of the conflict by logging a warning.
+In addition, if a namespace is not capitalized, NamespaceJS will kindly inform you so that you can conform to the best practice of capitalizing your modules, and thereby, avoid naming collisions.